1969 Ohio State vs. Michigan football game: Second half

 The Wolverines got the ball to start the third quarter and began racking up more first downs, only to have the drive end on the Ohio State 30.
 Killian missed a 47-yard field goal and Ohio State took over, only to have a Kern pass picked off by Pierson.
-Michigan went three-and-out and miss another field goal.
+Michigan went three-and-out and missed another field goal.
 In what became a refrain throughout the second half, another Ohio State pass was picked off, with a third-down pass intercepted again by Pierson, who this time returned it to the Buckeye 35.
 Killian missed another field goal try.

 As the fourth quarter got underway, Hayes realized that his offense needed to play more aggressive and not punt the ball back to Michigan after each possession.
 Kern was tackled for a loss on the Buckeyes' first drive of the quarter, on fourth down.
 Michigan got the ball back at the Ohio State 40, and Michigan continued to churn out the yards, getting the ball to the Buckeye 10.
 Craw went for it on fourth-and-one and failed, keeping Ohio State in the game.
-Ohio State's offense went three-and-out, then Michigan drove the ball again to the Buckeye red zone.
+But the Buckeyes' offense went three-and-out, then Michigan drove the ball again to the Buckeye red zone.
 Craw tried to get a first down again and was once again rebuffed.

 Hayes pulled Kern out of the game and went with his backup at quarterback, Ron Maciejowski.
 Maciejowski was able to get a first down, but then threw a pass intercepted again by Pierson, his third of the game.
 Yet another Wolverine possession was stopped, and Killian missed another field goal try.

 The Buckeyes tried one last-ditch effort to pull within Michigan with 3:12 left in the game, with Maciejowski finding Dick Kuhn.
 Hayes called a fake punt with Sensibaugh throwing to Zelina to get the first down at their own 38.
 Kuhn then took another pass in Michigan territory, then Maciejowski threw to Ray Gillian at the Michigan 22.
 The drive was squashed on the next play when Maciejowski threw an interception to Thom Darden.

 The Michigan Stadium crowd, sensing a major upset, began screaming and chanting.
 Michigan tried to run down the clock, but Ohio State stalled with timeouts and got the ball back after a Wolverine punt.
 With 29 seconds left, Maciejowski fumbled the ball, and it was recovered by Cecil Pryor.
 The Buckeyes had committed an unheard-of seven turnovers on the day, six interceptions and a fumble.
 Moorhead took a knee as the crowd counted down the final seconds, then rushed the field in ecstasy.
 ABC play-by-play announcer Bill Flemming exclaimed, "There it is!
 What has to be the upset of the century!"
 Schembechler was carried off on players' shoulders (he was accidentally dropped, but Bo noted "it was the only thing [they] fumbled all day."), and Jim Mandich was seen being carried, with tears of joy streaming down his cheeks.